elqal3awii/WebSecurity-Academy-with-Rust/Authentication/Broken brute-force protection, IP block/multi-threaded/README.md

 # Run Script
 1. Change the URL of the lab
-2. Change the PATH for you passwords list
+2. Change the file path of the password list
+3. Change the separator in the split function to \r\n instead of \n if you are still a windows user
-3. Start script
+4. Start script
 ```
 ~$ cargo run
 ```